Are you still debating the argument surrounding network exit points?

 Performance is a consideration when deploying an exit program, and steps should be taken to minimize the overhead.
 First, ensure that the exit program is coded optimally to handle large volumes of transactions.
 Then, consider the types of applications in use.
 Use an exit program that can switch off functionality so that the performance impact can be gauged before activating all features.

 Significant evidence supports the fact that well-written exit programs add value to an organization.
 Experts agree that commercial exit program solutions, such as PowerTech Network Security, are typically far more robust and functional than programs developed in-house.

 In the 2012 "State of IBM i Security" study, 66% of audited servers had no exit programs, and nearly 10% of those that did had only one exit point covered.
 It's rare for internal programmers to include the necessary functionality in their exit programs.
 Auditors frown upon self-policing, and writing exit programs to monitor one's own activity is a conflict of interest that fails the separation-of-duties requirement of most compliance standards.

 Make a Dramatic Exit

 My suggested action items include:

-- Request a to determine how much access your network users have and if you have exit programs registered to IBM i's network exit points to control and audit them.
+- Request a free Compliance Assessment to determine how much access your network users have and if you have exit programs registered to IBM i's network exit points to control and audit them.